A Good Day, Today and Everyday

 We do not need to wait for the world to become a better place before we smile; we smile because we already know that it is a good place, a good space, even as we realize that this good space is often hidden from view.

-We often find that much of our attention is focused on the not so good, and this is necessary as we need to address problems and hardships in our daily lives.
+We often find that much of our attention is focused on the not so good.
+This is natural as we need to address problems and hardships in our daily lives.
 But when we believe and when we remind ourselves that the world is good, and that today is a supremely good day at its source, we allow ourselves to rejoice and to smile.
-We approach our troubles more optimistically when we approach them with smiles on our faces and joy in our hearts, anticipating favorable outcomes.
+We approach our troubles more optimistically with smiles on our faces and joy in our hearts, anticipating favorable outcomes.
 And we are thankful that things can work in these ways; we are thankful for today.
 And we continue to slowly uncover more of the natural goodness, the built in goodness, that lies at the heart of this wonderful world.

-With joy in our hearts, we look out at the world around us and see more good things come into view.
+With joy in our hearts, we look out at the world around us as more good things come into view.
 The more we uncover, the more we rejoice.
 The more we rejoice, the more we uncover.
-We remember to be thankful and we find ourselves often having a peaceful, easy feeling.
-This feeling is the beginning of our pursuit of peace.
-We keep this feeling with us as we move through this world, going about our day.
+We remember to be thankful which gives us a peaceful, easy feeling.
+This is the beginning of our pursuit of peace.
+We keep this feeling with us as we move about this wonderful world today and every day.

 And God sees that it is good.

 God says, "Let there be light."
-And there is.
-We say, "Let there be light inside us."
-And there is.
-It is the light of God's love; the light of God's goodness, At times, we also say, "Let go."
-And we do.
+We say, "Let God's light be with us."
+It is the light of love; the light of goodness, At times, we also say, "Let go."
 We become quiet and still.
 We allow God's goodness, God's peace, to fill our hearts.

 It is a good day, for God sees it that way.
-We look around us and see much that does not appear to be good: the often un-peaceful state of the world, our daily dose of not so good news provided by the news media, and sometimes some unfortunate not so good news of the more personal variety.
+We look around and see much that does not appear to be good: the often un-peaceful state of the world, our daily dose of media provided not so good news, and sometimes some unfortunate not so good news of the more personal variety.
 And there may be events from the past, some not so good memories, as well as some present not so good habits, or circumstances that make it difficult to experience or accept the goodness of this day, or any other day.
-But it is indeed a good day and we are invited to participate in it.
-We do this by being loving and caring, kind and forgiving.
-We also do this through faith and trust, reminding ourselves of the power of forgiveness, kindness, and love.
+But it is indeed a good day and again we are invited to participate in it.
+We are loving and caring, kind and forgiving.
+We have faith and we trust, reminding ourselves of the power of forgiveness, kindness, and love.
 Through our faith, we practice these things; through our trust, we know that they are real.
 Through remembering and practicing, we uncover more of God's goodness.

-Again, we open our hearts to let in the goodness that surrounds us, and we find that we have our own goodness that is part of our natures as God's creatures, to let out as love.
+Again, we open our hearts to let in the goodness that surrounds us, and let out the goodness inside us.
+It comes out as love.

 There is no limit to this overflow of good, as there is no limit to the love in our hearts, no limit to the goodness and love that is God.

-May we be forever thankful for every bit of goodness that we experience in our day as we take small steps towards peace in God's good world.
+May we be forever thankful for every bit of goodness that we experience in our lives as we take small steps towards peace in God's good world.

 Today is going to be a wonderful day because it already is a wonderful day.
 Believe!
 Believe and rejoice.
 Rejoice and give thanks.